SamuelBG13/blogged_cheesecake/We taught a robot how to eat apples.md

 Apart from the rgb-d camera the robot is aditionally equipped with  9 LIDAR sensors.
 LIDARs (short for 'light' and 'radar') use light pulses to sense the distance to the next nearest object.
 Here we use them for 'obstacle avoidance' or more generally 'anomaly detection' where an 'anomaly' is simply anything unusual or unexpected that enters the robots field of operation.

-To define what's unusual and what's not we sample many trajectories from the ProMP framework  (see next section) and let the robot move along them while recording its joint-angles and LIDAR measurements at each point in time.
-We then use this 'normal' data to train 9 identical feed forward networks such that each of them learns to associate a given joint configuration with an expected signal to one of the LIDARs.
+To define what's unusual and what's not we sample many trajectories from reaching morvements (using the ProMP framework  decribed in the next section) and let the robot move along them while recording its joint-angles and LIDAR measurements at each point in time.
+We then use this 'normal' data to train 9 identical fullz connected feed forward networks such that each of them learns to associate a given joint configuration with an expected signal to one of the LIDARs.

 ![Lidar_Network](network.jpg)

 Once the networks have learned what sensory signals to expect in given position, we can compare these predictions to the actual measurements and use the deviation of the measurement from the prediction as indication that an anomaly has entered the scene.
-A little more specifically what we do is, we sample a timeseries of roughly 10 LIDAR measurements $$M$$ and joint-angel configurations over the course of 0.1s.
-We then calculate the predictions $$P$$ from the joint angles and calculate the deviation via:
+A little more specifically what we do is, we sample a timeseries of roughly 10 LIDAR measurements $$M$$ and joint-angel configurations over the course of 0.1 seconds.
+We then calculate the predictions $$P$$ from the joint angles and compute the deviation via:

 $$
 \overline{err} = median\left((P-M)\odot W\right)
 $$
 where $W$ is a matrix which weighs the errors based on the initial prediction (because a misprediction in an area  out of the robots reach should be feared less than one that might lead to a collision).
-Not using the absolute difference between $P$ and $M$ ensures that the robot only worries about things which are closer than expected (because only those pose any danger in  this setting).
+Not using the absolute of difference between $P$ and $M$ ensures that the robot only worries about things which are closer than expected (because only those pose any danger in  this setting).
 And finally taking the median over a number of samples balances out some of the measurement- noise.

-Finally one could justifiably ask why we used this specific approach for predicting lidar measurements.
-Apart from the presented method we also experimented with LSTMs, Autoencoders and several types of feed forward networks.
-We settled for the current strategy simply because in the limited timeframe it turned out to be the only one we got to work.

 #### Module 3  - Reaching

-When humans reach to grab an object they see,  the process is usually straighforward.
-The brain plans the movement in a very robust and smooth way, and the execution is controlled wihtout major problems.
-For robots this is is not as straighforward.
-Reaching for a point implies solving the inverse kinematics, i.e., finding a funciton $$\vec{q}=f(\vec{x})$$, where $\vec{x}$ is a desired end-effector possition and orientation, and $\vec{q}$ are the joint values of the robot.
-This funciton is heavily nonlinear, often not in closed-form solutions, and it is usually solved by taking the robot to the point step by step using optimizaiton.

-Our Panda arm makes this function more complicated, because $\vec{q}$ is of length 7 instead of length 6.
+Reaching an object is a notoriously non trivial problem for robot arms because usually many different joint configurations allow to get to the same position This problem is known as inverse kinematics and gets more and more challenging with each DoF.
+Our Panda arm makes this function more complicated, because  the joint vector $\vec{q}$ is of length 7 instead of length 6.
 The reason for this is that it makes it easier to reach a point in space.
 Consider this: a desired position and orientation of an end-effector (i.e., the robot gripper) can be fully described already by 6 variables.
-The conclussion is that there are infinite solutions (we call them poses) that can take the robot to a given end effector position and orientation.

 Aiming for a holistic approach that allows us to solve the inverse kinematics in a robust way, while at the same time integrating our lidar sensors, we decided to implement a probabilistic framework called Probabilistic Movement Primitives (ProMPs), descirbed nicely at [2].
-We understand a movement primitive as a basic description of a movement, which is a simple trajectory.
+We understand a movement primitive as a basic description of a movement, which is a simple trajectory in the space of joint angles.
 By using a regression model with basis functions $\Phi(t)$, a parameter vector $$ \vec{w}$$  can be introduced as a compact representation of a given trajectory:

 $$ \vec{q}(t)= \Phi(t) \vec{w} $$

-The ProMP framework therefore allows us to introduce a probability distrubution $$  p(\vec{q}|\vec{w})_{t}$$ over trajectories evaluated at time $$t$$ [2].
-Using this probabilistic formulation yields many advantages.
-What we found particularly useful is described next.
+The ProMP framework therefore allows us to introduce a probability distrubution $$  p(\vec{q}|\vec{w})_{t}$$ over trajectories evaluated at time $$t$$ which has many imporant advantages described below.

 ###### → Learning from demonstrations